-Protecting North Carolina Children Through Guardianship
+Protecting Mooresville Children Through Guardianship

 North Carolina’s Department of Aging and Adult Services handles all guardianship proceedings for children and adults.
 Guardianship is important when a child or adult needs ongoing support and guidance from a competent adult.
 At Daly Mills Family Law, we advise our clients on all issues related to guardians and advocate on our clients’ behalf in guardianship hearings and proceedings.